jakesboles/Boles_et-al_DSS_time-series/README.md

 ```
 renv::restore()
 ```
 When prompted, input `y` in the console to accept changes to the renv.lock file.
-This will take some time if you are initializing the project for the first time!
+This could take some time if you are initializing the project for the first time!